Ely railway station

-Ely railway station is on the Fen line in the east of England, serving the city of Ely, Cambridgeshire.
+Ely railway station is on the Fen line in the east of England, serving the cathedral city of Ely, Cambridgeshire.
 It is 70 mi 30 chain from London Liverpool Street and is situated between Waterbeach and Littleport stations on the Fen line to King's Lynn.
-It is an important junction for three other lines; the Ely to Peterborough Line, the Ipswich to Ely Line and the Norwich to Ely line.
+It is an important junction for three other lines: the Ely to Peterborough Line, the Ipswich to Ely Line and the Norwich to Ely line.

 Ely is a busy station with trains running to a variety of destinations including London, Cambridge, King's Lynn, Birmingham, Nottingham, Sheffield, Manchester and Liverpool.
-It is managed by Greater Anglia which is also one of four train operators that serve the station, the others being Great Northern, CrossCountry and East Midlands Railway.
+It is managed by Greater Anglia, which is also one of four train operators that serve the station, the others being Great Northern, CrossCountry and East Midlands Railway.

-The station was opened in 1845 by the Eastern Counties Railway at a cost of £81,500, the land on which it was built being a marshy swamp.
+The station was opened on 30 July 1845 by the Eastern Counties Railway at a cost of £81,500; the land on which it was built being a marshy swamp.
 The station was modified substantially by British Rail in the early 1990s, at the time that electrification of the line was taking place.